CRETAK

 Continents: PICARD (southern continent), EZRI (northwestern continent), DEGRA (central continent) & JANNAR (northeastern continent).

-Circles of Latitudes: Tropic Circles (21º north and south), Polar Circles (69º north and south)
+Circles of Latitudes (red): Tropic Circles (21º north and south), Polar Circles (69º north and south).

 Credit: Artifexian, WorldbuildingPasta